This product was added to our catalog on Saturday 13 March, 2010.

 The original patent was for the threading on the neck of the bottle, which was an improvement over previous patents.
 The Mason patent of 1858 had grown to such popular use, that any screw top fruit jar was referred to a Mason jar, which is illustrated on line 52 and 53 of Foster E. Parson's 1864 Bottle Opener patent.

-Boldly embossed with the 1858 pantent date on the front, these jars are perfect if one is recreating a raid on a local farmhouse, or creating the scenario of a package from home.
+Boldly embossed with the 1858 patent date and maltese cross on the front, these jars are perfect if one is recreating a raid on a local farmhouse, or creating the scenario of a package from home.
 In the conext of our living history hobby, they work well for canning pickles or different fruits.
-This model of jar meaures 9" high by 4 1/2" wide, and is capable of holding 1/2 gallon of content.
+This model of jar meaures 5" high by 3" wide, and is capable of holding 1 pint of content.